shuxiwang/STACE-GCN/README.md

 # STACE-GCN
-code for "STACE-GCN: A Spatio-Temporal-Aware Channel Excited Graph Convolutional Network for Skeleton-based Action Recognition"
+code for "STACE-GCN: A Spatio-Temporal-Aware Channel Excited Graph Convolutional Network for Skeleton-based Action Recognition", which is accepted by IEEE UIC 2022.

 The code will be published soon.